isueit/luggage_ckeditor/README.md

 Included
 ================
-CKeditor WYSIWYG with adjusted config file
+ckeditor drupal module with adjusted config file and plugins

 ckeditor_config Drupal feature

-ckeditor_plugins

 Installation
 ===============

+Place the "ckeditor" directory in sites/all/modules

 Place the "ckeditor_config" directory (feature) in sites/all/modules

-Place the "ckeditor_plugins" directory in sites/all/libraries

-Place the "ckeditor" directory in sites/all/libraries

 sites/